surajpahari/race-mgn/README.md

 Your application will be available at `http://localhost:8000`.

-## Login using following credentials
+## Login using filament credentials

 ![login](./screenshots/login.png)